zoeyj3/2216_documentation/docs/format-diagrams.md

 :white_check_mark:&nbsp; How to adjust connector paths and arrow styles for better visual clarity.

-Great job &nbsp;:tada:.&nbsp; Check out the next page if you've had any issues getting the project to work:
+Awesome &nbsp;:tada:!&nbsp; Check out the next page if you've had any issues getting the project to work:

 [Troubleshooting](troubleshooting.md)